awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 stored as textfile
 location 's3://mybucket/myfolder/';
 ```
-If the database or schema specified doesn't exist, the table is not created, and the statement returns an error\.
+If the database or schema specified doesn't exist, the table isn't created, and the statement returns an error\.
 You can't create tables or views in the system databases `template0`, `template1`, and `padb_harvest`\.
 The table name must be a unique name for the specified schema\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.